Configuration Parameters

 BlockNotRecommended

-Block connection attempts to non-recommended websites (included into the NotRecommended category).
+Block attempts to connect to non-recommended websites (belonging to the NotRecommended category).

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 url_category in "LinuxFirewall.BlockCategory" : Block as _match